moodle-an-hochschulen/moodle-plugin-maintaining/README.md

 # moodle-plugin-maintaining
-Documentation for maintaining moodleuulm's Moodle plugins in a collaborative way
+Documentation wiki for maintaining moodleuulm's Moodle plugins in a collaborative way.